IT20651374/IT20651374/README.md

 ## About Me

 - 👋 Hi, I’m Ruchini Irushika.
-- 📝 I’m currently reading for BSc(Hons) in IT Specializing in IT. at Sri Lanka Institute of Information Technology(SLIIT).
+- 📝 I’m currently reading for BSc (Hons) in IT Specializing in IT. at Sri Lanka Institute of Information Technology(SLIIT).
-- 📝 I am in my 4th year, 1st semester of studies.
 - 👀 I have a passion for technology and enjoy exploring various domains within the field of IT.

 ## 📫 How to Reach Me